Cetger/Students-Linked-list-AVL-Tree/README.md

 I used Turkish for menu and some values.
 You can use google translate to understand them.
 Just transtlate from turkish to english.
-This project inclueds linked list and b-tree also searching funcctions.
+This project inclueds linked list and AVL-tree also searching funcctions.